arkinjo/RDFPortal-MCP/resources/MIE_prompt_compact.md

 - Shape expressions accurately reflect the actual data structure with minimal redundant comments
 - Sample RDF entries are real instances from the database (exactly 5)
 - SPARQL queries are tested and working (exactly 7, covering different complexity levels)
-- Cross-references documented with working examples (exactly 3 most important)
+- Cross-references comprehensively documented by RDF pattern with all databases listed by category
 - Architectural notes in structured YAML format (not prose)
 - Data statistics include coverage, cardinality, and performance notes
 - Statistics gathered efficiently using sampling (under 10 minutes)
 - File is properly formatted YAML that validates
 - Documentation is compact yet sufficient for practical use
-- File size is 35-40% smaller than verbose alternatives while maintaining completeness
+- File size is optimized through pattern-based organization while maintaining completeness

 ## Example of Good vs Bad Commenting